-Do we really need a live-action adaptation of Made in Abyss?
+Do we really need a live-action movie adaptation of Made in Abyss?
 We’re not sure but we’re getting one.

 The plot of the series follows Riko, a budding adventurer that decided to find the whereabouts of her mother and venture into the gaping Abyss.
 She encounters a strange boy with no memories of his past and turns out to be a robot.
 Riko names him Reg and the two venture unto the lower sections of the Abyss to find Reg’s memories and hopefully find the bottom.
 However, reality hits them and harsh experiences soon follow.

 With a show as big as this, it was expected that a live-action adaptation would soon follow, and so it did.
-The live-action adaptation for Made in Abyss is going to be adapted by Kevin McMullin and will be produced by Roy Lee’s Vertigo Entertainment accompanied by Masi Oka, an actor, and producer from Mobius Productions.
+The live-action movie adaptation for Made in Abyss is going to be adapted by Kevin McMullin and will be produced by Roy Lee’s Vertigo Entertainment accompanied by Masi Oka, an actor, and producer from Mobius Productions.
 It was also reported that it already started its early stages at Columbia Pictures.

 What We Expect From The Live-Action Made in Abyss Movie